Custom

 Why:

 This experience provides students with a lifelong memory and a tangible model they can reflect on or enhance their ability to "learn how to learn."
-Primarily, juggling reinforces and reminds us how to break down tasks into manageable tasks that allow us to progress, in juggling, we call that, “learning to learn.”
+Primarily, juggling reinforces and reminds us how to break down, to parse tasks into manageable chunks that allow us to progress.
+In juggling, we call that “learning to learn:” breaking things down to build back up again.

 Please consider using this juggling metaphor to augment and reinforce your thoughts on how to enjoy or get better at any other activity that occupies your mind.